r0gue-io/pop-cli/crates/pop-parachains/README.md

 tokio_test::block_on(async {
-    let cache = Path::new("./cache"); // The cache location, used for caching binaries. let network_config = "network.toml"; // The configuration file to be used to launch a network. let relay_chain_version = None; // Latest
+    let cache = Path::new("./cache"); // The cache location, used for caching binaries. let network_config = Path::new("network.toml"); // The configuration file to be used to launch a network. let relay_chain_version = None; // Latest
     let relay_chain_runtime_version = None; // Latest
     let system_parachain_version = None; // Latest